 Nile Niami Net Worth

-Nile Niami net worth: Nile Niami is an American film producer and real estate developer who has a net worth of $50 million.
+Nile Niami is an American film producer and real estate developer.
 He started out as a film producer then transitioned into the real estate development world.
-Today he is best-known for developing extremely lavish mansions in Los Angeles that cost $100 million and above.
+Today he is best-known for developing extremely lavish mansions in Los Angeles that can cost $100 million and above.

 Nile Niami was born in Bel Air, Los Angeles, California in 1968.
 He grew up dirt poor in LA's San Fernando Valley.
-His mother was a special education teacher who was tragically murdered by a home invader in 2001.
+His mother was a special education teacher who also owned a bar in Burbank where she would work at nights.
+Tragically, his mother was murdered by a home invader in 2001.

 In 2014 he sold a custom-built mansion in Holmby Hills to P. Diddy for $39 million.